Handy wedding checklist

 Group shots are a must at a wedding, and with London venues, I find these are best done straight after the ceremony, generally outside the registry office or wherever you choose to have your

 - Create a list with your photographer about who you want in your group shots.
-I send out a questionnaire beforehand to capture this.
+I always send out a questionnaire beforehand to help organise this.

 - Try to keep group shots to a minimum.

-- If you have all your guests standing round whilst you have the group shots, maybe think about having some drinks ready for them.
+- If you have all your guests standing while you have the group shots, maybe think about having some drinks ready for them.